 Paddleboarding is an activity you can do at any skill level and at any age

-Rick Felton, a retired oral surgeon, has become passionate about paddleboarding over the past five years as his physical ability to participate in high-impact activates has waned.
+Rick Felton, a retired oral surgeon, has become passionate about paddleboarding over the past several years as his physical ability to participate in high-impact activates has waned.
 He said he used to run, but now uses paddleboarding and cycling to keep toned and his body healthy.
 For a bit more of a challenge, he invites his granddaughter to join him on the front of the SUP as he stands and paddles across the lake.

 “A day on the water anywhere is a good day indeed,” he said.